-7. Boxes of free samples from PINCHme and Social Nature
+6. Boxes of free samples from PINCHme and Social Nature

-9. Shampoo, conditioner and body wash
+8. Shampoo, conditioner, and body wash

 Do not pay for toothpaste.
 EVER.
 We can’t emphasize this enough.
 Drugstores love to give toothpaste away to couponers for free.
 Don’t pay for floss either!

-11. Candy and gum
+10. Candy and gum

 Candy companies like Mars will offer high-value coupons (up to $1 off) before a holiday to help drive sales.
-The secret is that you can often use these high value coupons on smaller items or single candy bars instead of the big bags, making them free!
+The secret is that you can often use these high-value coupons on smaller items or single candy bars instead of the big bags, making them free!

 - Place a Kohl’s order at an in-store kiosk, and ship it to your home (or someone else’s) for free.